zxhycxq/reactjs-zh/Docs/addons-animation.md

 In this component, when a new item is added to `ReactCSSTransitionGroup` it will get the `example-enter` CSS class and the `example-enter-active` CSS class added in the next tick.
 This is a convention based on the `transitionName` prop.

-You can use these classes to trigger a CSS animation or transition.
-For example, try adding this CSS and adding a new list item:
+You can use these classes to trigger a CSS animation or transition. 例如：, try adding this CSS and adding a new list item:

 ```css
 .example-enter {